charlesrt/be-a-deletist/index.md

 ## Minimal digital me

 Recently, I have become increasingly aware of how much of me and my data is online.
-It feels like every few months there is news of a new data breach where I pause and think, *‘They have my personal data and credit card details’*.
+It feels like every few months there is news of a new data breach where I pause and think, “They have my personal data and credit card details”.

 I considered: how many products I'd signed up to, how many companies I'd handed personal data to, how many permissions I'd granted, how many privacy policies I hadn't read.
 I was no longer ignorant to this social norm.
 It was time to reduce my digital footprint and take back control of *my* data.